(Redirected from Extra-inning game)

-In extra innings, the game continues as usual until the away team has scored more runs and the home team has completed a turn at bat, or the home team has scored more runs thus ending any chance for the away team to come back.
+In the traditional form of extra innings, the game continues as usual until the visiting team has scored more runs and the home team has completed a turn at bat, or the home team has scored more runs thus ending any chance for the away team to come back.

 Before the advent of lights, extra inning games were often terminated and called a tie due to darkness.
 When lights were added to Wrigley Field in 1988, ties due to darkness were eliminated in the major leagues.